nkrishna79/get-it-done/README.md

 # Tools used
 ============

-I have written the automated tests using selenium-webdriver and java.
+I have written the automated tests using cucumberjvm, selenium-webdriver and java.
 This project can be compiled and built using maven commands.
 I have also included a reporting function using extent reports.

 # Instruction